GautierE/ProjetM31/README.md

 # ProjetM31
-Simulations showing the convergence of some binomial distribution laws to Poisson distribution laws.
+Study project in C demonstrating the convergence of certain binomial distributions towards Poisson distributions.